Chart Color Schemes

 Educational achievement in Alphington places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in Alphington is notably higher than national averages.
-Among residents aged 15 and above, 57.9% have university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 33.8%, followed by postgraduate qualifications (17.2%) and graduate diplomas (6.9%).
-Vocational pathways account for 17.4% of qualifications, with advanced diplomas at 8.8% and certificates at 8.6%.
+Educational attainment in Alphington is notably high, with 57.9% of residents aged 15 years and over holding university qualifications.
+This compares to 30.4% at the national level and 33.4% in Victoria.
+The area's educational advantage is evident in its distribution of qualifications: Bachelor degrees are most common at 33.8%, followed by postgraduate qualifications (17.2%) and graduate diplomas (6.9%).
+Vocational pathways account for 17.4% of qualifications among those aged 15 years and over, with advanced diplomas making up 8.8% and certificates 8.6%.

-Educational participation is high, with 29.7% of residents currently enrolled in formal education.
+Educational participation is high in Alphington, with 29.7% of residents currently enrolled in formal education.
 This includes 9.1% in tertiary education, 8.3% in primary education, and 7.1% pursuing secondary education.
-Alphington's three schools have a combined enrollment of 1,077 students as of the latest data.
-The area demonstrates high educational performance, with an ICSEA score of 1155, placing local schools among the most advantaged nationally.
-The educational mix includes two primary schools and one K-12 school.

 Frequently Asked Questions - Education